 Are there any Precautions to take during treatment?

-As with all laser treatment, you must avoid exposure to direct sunlight before treatment, during treatment and for some weeks following treatment.
-At City Laser Clinic, our experienced qualified therapists will advise you based on your skin type and the nature of the treatments that you are receiving.
-SPF must be worn daily.
-The City Laser Clinic therapists do sometimes need to refer clients to their General Medical Practitioner for assessment and when in doubt will not treat until a Medical Clearance is provided.
+As with all laser treatments, you must avoid exposure to direct sunlight before, during, and after your treatments.
+As well as avoidance, you must also wear SPF daily.
+At City Laser Clinic, our experienced laser therapists will advise you based on your skin type and the nature of the treatments that you are receiving.
+We will sometimes need to refer you to your GP for assessment.
+If we find ourselves in doubt, we will not treat until a Medical Clearance is provided.

 Does it hurt?

-A small percentage of persons treated may experience side effects (unwanted outcomes), these side effects are usually temporary and mild, though can be more severe and longer term.
+A small percentage of clients treated may experience side effects (unwanted outcomes).
+These side effects are usually temporary and mild, though can be more severe and longer term.
 They include:

-- Scarring though rare and more likely with darker skin types, it can occur with all skin types and especially if the required precautions (relating to sun exposure and some medicines) are not followed, before, during and after treatment;
+Though rare and more likely with darker skin types, scarring can occur with all skin types.
+Especially if you don’t follow the required precautions before, during and after treatment.

-- Hyper-pigmentation (darker skin) can occur because of inflammation caused by laser treatment and a brown mark arises that usually takes some months to fade with the assistance of lightening agents;
+Can occur because of inflammation caused by laser treatment.
+A brown mark appears that usually takes some months to fade with the help of a lightening cream.

-- Hypo-pigmentation (lighter skin): laser treatment can cause a loss of skin pigmentation in the treated area.
-This pigmentation usually returns but can take up to 18 months and in very rare cases can take so long that is considered permanent;
+Laser treatment can cause a loss of skin pigmentation in the treated area.
+This pigmentation usually returns but can take up to 18 months and in very rare cases can take so long that is considered permanent.

-- Bacterial or viral infection.
-Any infection in a wound created by a laser has the potential for scarring and laser treatments have been known to trigger herpes simplex outbreaks;
+Any infection in a wound created by a laser has the potential for scarring.
+The laser may also trigger a herpes simplex outbreak if you already have the virus.
+Note: Laser cannot cause herpes, only trigger it.

 How does it look afterwards?

-After the treatment, the area will feel hot, similar to a sunburn, sometimes for up to several hours.
-Discomfort disappears over the next few hours, a scab or crust will develop over the area, and this looks darker than the original lesion.
+The area will feel hot, similar to a sunburn.
+Any discomfort you may have will disappear after a few hours.
+Over the next few days, a scab or crust will develop over the area which looks darker than the original lesion.
 This will last between 12-18 days depending on the size and site (longer on arms and legs).
-When the scab comes off, the area will be pink for another couple of weeks and then will return to its final colour.
+As tempting as it may be, please don’t pick the scabs.
+Let them fall off on their own or you may cause scarring.
+When the scab comes off [on it’s own], the area will be pink for another couple of weeks and then will return to its final colour.

-How much area can be covered in one treatment?
+How much area can be covered in one laser treatment?

-At least 80% of all common pigmented lesions are removed with one treatment.
-If a lesion covers a large area, your therapist may advise you to treat the area in several stages, to avoid unnecessary discomfort.
+At least 80% of all common pigmented lesions can be removed with one laser treatment.
+If your lesion covers a large area, we may advise you to treat the area in several stages to avoid unnecessary discomfort.

 How long will the healing process take?